3 reasons not to panic about decades-high inflation – KION546

 That said: Core inflation is still extremely high and well above the central bank’s target of near 2%.
 And there are signs that inflation pressures are spreading to parts of the economy where they’re likely to stick around for some time, like housing and rent.

-The shelter index climbed 5.5% over the last year, according to data for May.
+The shelter index climbed 5.6% over the last year.
 That was the biggest increase since February 1991.
+The price of household furnishings jumped 9.5% during the same period, while airline fares leaped more than 34%.

 Looking ahead: Once inflation starts to come down, will it ever get back to where it was before the pandemic hit?